 The holistic way of thinking that is so vital to your pet’s wellness starts with the way we look at health.

 For starters, everything is made of energy and energy powers everything.
 Each method and approach have its own definition of where energy comes from and what it means.
 Whether we use words like chakras, chi, life force, spirit, or even electrons, we are referring to energy.
 And free-flowing energy – and the critical role it plays – can be central in the holistic approach to healthcare in both humans and pets.
+Is Your Negative Energy Harming Your Pet? by Jennifer Marcenelle is a thorough guide.

 As I have noted in previous blogs, nothing happens without energy.
 For example, the appliances that make a home today comfortable depend upon its free and proper flow.
 Think about it: when too little electricity flows, appliances slow down and stop working.
 If too much electricity surges through them – or flows incorrectly – they malfunction or burn out.